The Supreme Court may have given President Obama a double victory when it handed down its ruling regarding Arizona’s controversial immigration law.

 Even as Democrats have had little else to celebrate in June, the president appears to be on solid political footing with regards to immigration.

-The most recent USA Today/Gallup poll shows that Obama has already opened up a wide gulf among Latino voters, leading Republican Mitt Romney by 66 percent to 25 percent and putting Romney in the weakest position with the voting bloc since Bob Dole in 1996.
+The most recent USA Today/Gallup poll shows that Obama has already opened up a wide gulf among Latino voters, leading Republican Mitt Romney by 66 percent to 25 percent and putting Romney in the weakest position with Latinos since Bob Dole in 1996.

 But the greater consequence of the Supreme Court’s SB 1070 decision may be mobilization among the Latino community.
 As their numbers have grown, Latinos have indeed wielded more influence, usually to the benefit of Democrats.